-Versioning is the practice of keeping previous versions of a post or other item available (possibly through a record of edits).
+Versioning is the practice of keeping previous versions of a post or other item available (possibly through a record of edits, AKA edit history).
 It may be useful for transparency, historical interest, or undoing changes.

 For yourself: so you can view your own edit history.